 The idea of a winery incubator goes back to the inception of the program with lofty goals and “wouldn’t it be cool if…” kinds of brainstorming.
-In spring 2016, HCC acquired additional winemaking equipment from a fellow VESTA partner in Oklahoma.
-Then in fall 2016 HCC received grants to hire a fulltime winemaker / enology instructor as well as to purchase the equipment necessary to “eventually, someday” open a winery incubator.
-Over the winter of 2016, HCC was approached with the opportunity to purchase a property through a land-swap, and this particular building was perfectly located for such a facility.
-Suddenly, all of the pieces for the incubator were falling into place!
+It turns out that 2016 was a pivotal year in the program’s growth.
+In spring, HCC acquired additional winemaking equipment from a fellow VESTA partner in Oklahoma.
+Then in fall HCC received grants from USDA and Kansas Department of Agriculture which included funding to purchase the equipment necessary to “eventually, someday” open a winery incubator.
+Finally, over the winter of late 2016, HCC was approached with the opportunity to purchase a property through a land-swap, and this particular building was perfectly located for such a facility.
+Suddenly, all of the pieces for the incubator had fallen into place!

-In 2017, architects and contractors were contacted.
-We sifted through the endless possibilities for layout and structure and came up with what we think is the best possible winery this new building can offer.
-In fall of 2018 construction began, and in late summer of 2019 the incubator opened its doors for startup wineries to move in.
-It is our goal to help wineries begin operations, build clientele and inventory, and then eventually move on to become stand-alone wineries, making room for new entrepreneurs to move in and get started.
+In 2017, architects and contractors were hired.
+We sifted through the endless possibilities for layout and structure and came up with what we think is the best possible winery this new building could offer.
+In 2018 renovation and construction began, and in summer of 2019 the incubator opened its doors for startup wineries to move in.
+It is our goal to help wineries begin operations, build clientele and inventory, and then eventually move on to become stand-alone wineries outside of the facility, making room for new entrepreneurs to move in and get started.

 As of the fall of 2020, 456 Wineries has five total wineries in the facility.
 456 Wineries is the first American winery business incubator east of the Rocky Mountains.
 We hope to help grow the Kansas grape and wine industry and that other states might follow our lead to grow their local industry too.